Creative Writing MSc

 - analyse creative works within your chosen field (fiction or poetry), work with a focus on craft effectiveness, and articulate strengths and weaknesses in a piece of writing in a constructive manner

-Over the course of this programme, you’ll complete a body of creative work that has been rigorously peer reviewed.
+Over the course of this programme, you will complete a body of creative work that has been rigorously peer reviewed.

 Many of our alumni go on to achieve literary success, publishing novels and short story and poetry collections, and winning awards.
 Our graduates’ recent successes include:

-- Debut short story collections from Dayle Furlong (Lake Effect, published by Cormorant Books), and Dima Alzayat (Alligator and Other Stories, shortlisted for the James Tait Black Award for Fiction)
+- Dima Alzayat (Alligator and Other Stories, shortlisted for the James Tait Black Award for Fiction)

-- The 2021 Brotherton Poetry Prize, won by Lauren Pope, and the 2021 Pontas & JJ Bola Emerging Writers Prize, won by Bhavika Govil
+- the 2021 Pontas & JJ Bola Emerging Writers Prize, won by Bhavika Govil

 Meet our graduates